 In our Mediate Your Life training, we offer what is called a Self-Connection Process.
-This process integrates nondual mindfulness with the basic language components of Compassionate Communication (Nonviolent Communication/NVC).
+This process integrates mindfulness with the basic language components of Compassionate Communication (Nonviolent Communication/NVC).
 The language components are: observation, feeling, need, request.
-In our training, these components are held within a 3-chair mediation framework (a mediator and two disputants) and different processes we call “maps.”
+In our training, these components are held within a 3-chair mediation framework and different processes we call “maps.”

 The Steps of the Self-Connection Process: Breath, Body, Need

 Breath.
 Observe your breath.
 Follow it in and out.
-You are Awareness, not the Thinker of your thoughts.
-In observing the breath, observe your thoughts — the consciously talking to yourself thoughts, words, beliefs, and the automatic, habitual thoughts that pass through: images, stories, evaluations, judgments of others and yourself.
-With the breath as an anchor, over and over stepping back into observing the person you believe yourself to be.
-Letting go the sense of self, surrendering identity to awareness.
-From this perspective, the reality of thoughts dissolves away, like shadowy, misty phantoms that come and go, pure potential not actual.
+As you observe the breath, observe the conversation of thoughts in your mind — the consciously talking to yourself thoughts, words, beliefs, and the automatic, habitual thoughts that pass through: perceptions, images, stories, evaluations, judgments of others and yourself.
+With the breath as your anchor, over and over stepping back into the inner 3rd chair, observing the flow of thoughts and beliefs.
+Past, future, “self” and “other” come and go, arising and dissolving like shadowy, misty phantoms, pure potential, not actual.
+You are the space of awareness in which this coming and going happens.
 Sense perceptions come alive — sights, sounds, smells, touch, taste!

 Body.
-Feel the body’s presence.
-Feel sensations and emotions, especially the difficult feelings: the fear, anger, hurt, suffering.
-When thoughts come, such as who or what’s to blame, return to feeling rather than thinking, accepting all of experience with kindness, allowing the body to process, integrate, and let go the emotional charge.
-Slow and deepen the breath, activating the parasympathetic nervous system, relaxing with each out breath.
+Feel your body.
+Feel the conversation of sensations and emotions, especially the difficult ones: the fear, anger, hurt, suffering.
+Slow and deepen your breath, activating the parasympathetic nervous system, relaxing with each out breath.
+When thoughts come, such as who or what’s to blame, return to feeling rather than thinking, allowing your body to process and let go.
+From the inner 3rd chair, you are the presence that feels, not the feelings and thoughts pass through awareness.
 Positive and negative fades.
-There remains just the presence of energy, aliveness, life force animating and flowing through the body, and through everything in awareness.
+There is just feeling the energy, aliveness, life force animating your body, flowing through you.

 [Excerpted from www.johnkinyon.com/blog]